 - No coverage of any type (2000 forward)

-In follow-up questions, interviewers recorded the names of up to four private health insurance plans.
+In follow-up questions, interviewers recorded the names of up to four private health insurance plans for 1997-2018, and two private health insurance plans for 2019 forward.
 If the person was reported as covered by a public program such as CHIP, a state-sponsored health plan, or by another public program (other than Medicaid) that paid for health care, the interviewer recorded the name of that plan.
 The placement and wording of the questions about the names of specific government health care plans varied across years.

-For 2004 forward, information is publicly available only on the first and second private insurance plans.
+For 2004-2018, information is publicly available only on the first and second private insurance plans.
 However, individuals with more than two private plans are rare, as is shown by analysis of HIPRIVGT2, which identifies persons with three or more private plans.

 X. Data Editing and Recoding

 During the course of data editing for 1997 forward, the NCHS discovered many errors in the responses to questions about insurance coverage.
 Often, respondents misclassified the type of insurance they had.
 This might be shown, for example, by a mismatch between the verbatim name of an insurance plan and the type of insurance coverage the person selected from the categories available.

 Accordingly, the NCHS created a series of recoded insurance variables.
 For these recoded insurance variables the data are back-edited, taking into account such factors as the proper classification of the verbatim names of insurance plans and responses to questions about why insurance coverage had stopped.
 The NCHS strongly advises analysts to use these recoded insurance variables as a more reliable source of information about the types of insurance coverage than is provided by respondents' original and unedited answers about their insurance type.
 Back-edited insurance variables include:

 - HIPRIVATEE: Private Health Insurance